GRAPHIC: 10-year-old Calif. boy seriously injured after men toss him lit firework, family says

 Family members said one of the men suspected of involvement has been arrested.
 A second man remains under investigation.

-Copyright 2019 CNN.
+Copyright 2019 KTLA via CNN.
 All rights reserved.